bduran82/html_scraper/README.md

 # HtmlScraper

-HtmlScraper is a ruby gem that transforms the content from a html web page to a json document following a defined html template
+HtmlScraper is a ruby gem that simply parses a html document to a json structure following a template

 ## Installation